-Updates to the Kiwanis Park restroom and Douglas Park restroom will help the City work towards Goal #3 (Develop Existing Parks and Facilities to Ensure Accessibility to all Visitors).
-Modifications will make restrooms handicap accessible at both of these parks.
-The City will also look for ways to work towards this goal by exploring funding possibilities for non-motorized trails and increased access to parks for those with disabilities.
+Updates to the Kiwanis Park restroom and adding wheelchair ramps to allow access to playground structures will help the city work towards Goal #3 (Develop Existing Parks and Facilities to Ensure Accessibility to all Visitors).
+The city will look for ways to work towards this goal by exploring funding possibilities for non-motorized trails and increased access to parks for those with disabilities.
+The city will plan/design new amenities so that they are accessible to all.